morays-community/morays-doc/docs/source/getting_started.rst

 Introduction
 ------------

 DINO stands for `diabatic Neverworld2 <https://gmd.copernicus.org/articles/15/6567/2022/>`_ .
-It's a refined regional configuration that aims to capture essential pole-to-pole ocean dynamics for mesoscale turbulence study.
+It's an idealized configuration that aims to capture essential pole-to-pole ocean dynamics for mesoscale turbulence study.

 The work of GZ21 takes place in the context of parameterizing the ocean subgrid momentum forcing with a ML model.
 The goal is to predict the mean and standard deviation of a Gaussian probability distribution at each grid cell.
 Those are intended to be used for a stochastic prediction of the subgrid forcing.
 We wish to use the GZ21 parameterization to enhance the solution of a DINO simulation.
 The model relies on a CNN that takes macroscale surface velocities as inputs and returns mean and deviation as outputs.